Dong SEO, et al.

 Thicker films and graphene in other forms (such as grains and

-and filtration.
-An ability to control the thickness of graphene
+catalysis and filtration.
+An ability to control the thickness of

+limitations.
 The CVD apparatus itself is complex and expensive.
-CVD consumes

-very large amounts of power and like other thermal methods
+CVD consumes very large amounts of power and like other thermal

-means that there are significant capital and ongoing operating
+environment.
+This means that there are significant capital and

-costs associated with CVD.
-Also, the cost of vacuum equipment
+ongoing operating costs associated with CVD.
+Also, the cost of

-increases exponentially with the size of the vacuum chamber which
+vacuum equipment increases exponentially with the size of the

 CVD also requires the use of highly purified feedstock gases,